zuozhenggh/learning-library/data-management-library/goldengate/goldengate-classic/column-conversions/column-conversions.md

 ## **STEP 2:**  GoldenGate - Oracle Data Apply

-1. To configure the Parallel Replicat:
+1. GoldenGate will be configured on the target to apply changes using the **Parallel Replicat**:

 Execute the GGSCI command:

 ````